Primusinterp/Primusinterp.github.io/_tabs/PrimusC2.md

 nimble install -y byteutils
 ```
 Run the server from the C2 folder:
 ```bash
 sudo -E python3 server.py
 ```
-*If any issues arise while running the nimplant command, try and compile the implant manually to see errors*

 ## Features
 - Python C2 server